tdep-developers/tdep-tutorials/04_thermal_conductivity/README.md

 You may now use your own structure to calculate the thermal conductivity.

 Copy your primitive structure and the forceconstants in your work folder and repeat the previous steps.

-Alternatively, you will find the needed input files for Si, that will be used as example in the next tutorial.